Why You Should Enter a Cocktail Competition

 Now you’re thinking of entering your first competition, right?
-I can’t blame you and here are a few tips to help you on your way.
+I can’t blame you and here’s a few tips to help you on your way.

-- Read the rules – If the rules state use of 1.5 ounce of the sponsor’s brand and no more than 5 ingredients, stick to that… you’d be amazed how many people make that mistake.
+- Read the rules – If the rules state use of 30mls of the sponsors brand and no more than 5 ingredients, stick to that… you’d be amazed how many people make that mistake.

 - Show the spirit – Try to make the sponsor’s spirit the star of the show.
-Pick out flavors within it and build your drink around that.
+Pick out flavours within it and build your drink around that.

 - Make it memorable– Try to do something to set you apart, this might be by using an unusual garnish, telling a story or even get the judges to do something interactive.

 - Enter your recipe – Just get a drink entered.
 You can worry about everything else afterwards.

 This is what I generally look for when judging;

 - Taste & balance – Is it a tasty drink and have you got that balance between sweet and sour or bitter right?